 Manage Engine’s documentation is a perfect balance between simple and professional language.
 It guides users effectively without overwhelming them.

-The writing tone is informative yet avoid jargons.
+The writing tone is informative yet avoids jargon.
 The documentation content is structured, with clear headings and concise explanations.

-There are links within the page which connect users to relevant resources, and multimedia elements like the image representation enhance understanding.
+Links within the page connect users to relevant resources, and multimedia elements like the image representation enhance understanding.

 RMS